carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 exercises: 15
 questions:
 - "How can I make my own Docker images?"
+- "How do I document the 'recipe' for a Docker image?"
 objectives:
 - "Explain the purpose of a `Dockerfile` and show some simple examples."
 - "Demonstrate how to build a Docker image from a `Dockerfile`."